George R. Riddle: Early life and family

 Riddle was born in New Castle, Delaware, and studied civil engineering at Delaware College, now the University of Delaware.
 In addition he studied law and was admitted to the Delaware Bar in 1848, beginning a practice in Wilmington, Delaware.
 With his engineering background, he was named as a commissioner to retrace the Mason–Dixon line in 1849, and was otherwise engaged in the construction of railroads and canals.
 In 1844, Riddle was hired to design the Wilmington and Brandywine Cemetery.
 During the Civil War, Riddle served with the Home Guard of Wilmington.
 His wife's name was Margaret.

 Political career

 From 1849 to 1850, Riddle served as a Deputy Attorney General of the United States.
 After losing in the election of 1844, he was elected to the U.S. House in 1850 and served for two terms from March 4, 1851, until March 3, 1855.
 During the 33rd Congress, Riddle was the Chairman of the Committee on Engraving.
 Running for a third term he was defeated in 1854 by Elisha D. Cullen.

-In 1860, Riddle was one of only two slaveholders in Delaware.
+In 1860, Riddle was one of only two slaveholders in Wilmington, Delaware.
 He owned three slaves, a 68-year-old male and two females aged 56 and 12.

-On February 2, 1864, Riddle was elected to the United States Senate to fill the vacancy caused by the resignation of U.S. Senator James A. Bayard Jr. He served until his death on March 28, 1867.
+On February 2, 1864, Riddle was elected to the United States Senate to fill the vacancy caused by the resignation of U.S. Senator James A. Bayard Jr. He was one of six senators to oppose the Thirteenth Amendment to the United States Constitution.
+He served until his death on March 28, 1867.